 - 2.4.1 To give school leaders greater choice over how to spend their budgets, the schools funding formula is based on the principle that services in the Schools Block and the funding for these services is delegated to schools in the first instance. - 2.4.2 Centrally retained services are split into two groups based on different DSG funding streams:- - De-delegated Services.
-These have to be allocated through the formula but can be dedelegated for maintained primary and secondary schools with Schools Forum approval. - Central school services block.
+These have to be allocated through the formula but can be de delegated for maintained primary and secondary schools without Schools Forum approval. - Central school services block.
 More details on these services can be found in section 3 of this report. - 2.4.3 De-delegation is not an option for academies, special schools, nurseries or PRUs.
 Where de-delegation has been agreed for maintained primary and secondary schools, Merton will offer the service on a buy-back basis to those maintained schools in their area which are not covered by the de-delegation.
-In the case of special schools and PRUs, the funding for such services is included in the top-up. - 2.4.4 The table below details the requests for de-delegation for 2020/21 compared to 2019/20.
+In the case of special schools and PRUs, the funding for such services is included in the top-up element of funding. - 2.4.4 The table below details the requests for de-delegation for 2021/22 compared to 2020/21.